mhauri/magento-hipchat/README.md

 Magento HipChat
 =============

-Magento HipChat allows you to send specific and/or custom events to a definable room.
+Magento HipChat allows you to send notifications to a HipChat room.

 Facts
 -----